 Ralph Silber has a Master’s degree from UC Berkeley in Public Health, with a concentration in health policy and planning.
-He has more than twenty-five years of experience in community health, primary care, and health policy.
-For more than 25 years, he has served as the Executive Director of the Alameda Health Consortium, the association of eight non-profit community health centers in Alameda County, California.
-He is also the Chief Executive Officer of the Community Health Center Network, a managed care and practice management organization with 65,000 managed care members.
+He has more than thirty years of experience in community health, primary care, and health policy.
+For more than 30 years, he has served as the Executive Director of the Alameda Health Consortium, the association of eight non-profit community health centers in Alameda County, California.
+He is also the Chief Executive Officer of the Community Health Center Network, a managed care and practice management organization with 140,000 managed care members.
 Mr. Silber is a founding member of the Board of Directors of the California Primary Care Association and the Chair of the National Association of Community Health Centers, Health Center Controlled Network Task Force.
 He has served on numerous government advisory committees at the federal, state, and county levels and has delivered presentations at numerous national conferences.
 He has held research and teaching positions at both UC Berkeley and Stanford.
 He has authored articles in the American Journal of Public Health and Medical Care.

 Greg Garrett brings more than a decade of health policy, strategy, finance and operations experience to help leverage opportunities for community health centers.
 He has experience in managed care, having served as the Chief Strategy and Government Affairs Officer for the Center for Elders Independence in Oakland.
 He also was the Chief Operating Officer at the Bill Wilson Center in Santa Clara, a behavioral health agency focused on homeless youth and families.
 In addition, Greg has 15 years of public and private sector experience working to improve conditions in underserved communities as a Director in the City of Oakland’s Economic Development Agency, and also as Vice-President of an Oakland-based affordable housing development organization.
 Greg was a former member of the Board, and past Chairperson, of the California Housing Partnership Corporation, and he has served on numerous other planning and advisory committees.
 Greg holds a Master of Public Health from San Francisco State University and a Bachelor of Arts in International Political Economy from UC Berkeley.